thiagoharry/weaver/README.md

 # weaver

-A Game Engine written in C which can be used to develop games in C or C++ and compiled to Linux executables or Javascript web pages
+A Game Engine written in C which can be used to develop games in C or C++ and compiled to Linux executables or Javascript web pages.

 This project is under heavy refactoring, so it can't be installed.
 This will be corrected soon.